Halloween: Games and other activities

 Several of the traditional activities from Ireland and Britain involve foretelling one's future partner or spouse.
 An apple would be peeled in one long strip, then the peel tossed over the shoulder.
 The peel is believed to land in the shape of the first letter of the future spouse's name.
 Two hazelnuts would be roasted near a fire; one named for the person roasting them and the other for the person they desire.
 If the nuts jump away from the heat, it is a bad sign, but if the nuts roast quietly it foretells a good match.
 A salty oatmeal bannock would be baked; the person would eat it in three bites and then go to bed in silence without anything to drink.
 This is said to result in a dream in which their future spouse offers them a drink to quench their thirst.
 Unmarried women were told that if they sat in a darkened room and gazed into a mirror on Halloween night, the face of their future husband would appear in the mirror.
 The custom was widespread enough to be commemorated on greeting cards from the late 19th century and early 20th century.

 Another popular Irish game was known as púicíní ("blindfolds"); a person would be blindfolded and then would choose between several saucers.
 The item in the saucer would provide a hint as to their future: a ring would mean that they would marry soon; clay, that they would die soon, perhaps within the year; water, that they would emigrate; rosary beads, that they would take Holy Orders (become a nun, priest, monk, etc.); a coin, that they would become rich; a bean, that they would be poor.
 The game features prominently in the James Joyce short story "Clay" (1914).

 In Ireland and Scotland, items would be hidden in food – usually a cake, barmbrack, cranachan, champ or colcannon – and portions of it served out at random.
 A person's future would be foretold by the item they happened to find; for example, a ring meant marriage and a coin meant wealth.

 Up until the 19th century, the Halloween bonfires were also used for divination in parts of Scotland, Wales and Brittany.
 When the fire died down, a ring of stones would be laid in the ashes, one for each person.
 In the morning, if any stone was mislaid it was said that the person it represented would not live out the year.
+In Mexico, children create altars to invite the spirits of deceased children to return (angelitos).